 This delicious lasagne has all of the same comforting flavours, layered with a rich beef ragu, pasta sheets and a creamy white sauce.
 The only difference is it's completely dairy-free!

 - Pour the red wine and beef stock over.
 Add the tomatoes, tomato purée, mixed herbs and bay leaf.
 Stir well and season well with salt and plenty of ground black pepper.
-Bring to a simmer and cook for 25–30 minutes or until the mince is tender with no pink showing, and the sauce has thickened, stirring occasionally.
-Preheat the oven to 200°C/fan 180°C/Gas 6.
-Whilst the ragu is cooking, strain the infused milk through a sieve into a jug and discard the onion and herbs.
+Bring to a simmer and cook for 25–30 mins or until the mince is tender with no pink showing, and the sauce has thickened, stirring occasionally.
+Preheat the oven to gas 6, 200°C, fan 180°C. Whilst the ragu is cooking, strain the infused milk through a sieve into a jug and discard the onion and herbs.
 Mix the nutmeg into the flour.
 Melt the sunflower spread in a large non-stick saucepan over a low heat and stir in the flour.
-Cook for 1 minute, stirring constantly.
+Cook for 1 min, stirring constantly.

 See more Dairy-free recipes

 For top tips on protecting you and your family when preparing raw meat and poultry, visit Food Safety in the Home.